2015 Dodge City Law season: Off-field moves

 The Law earned an 8–4 record in 2014 as an expansion team in the Champions Professional Indoor Football League.
 They lost to the Wichita Wild in the league championship semi-finals.
 After the season ended, the CPIFL announced it was merging with teams from other leagues to form Champions Indoor Football.

 Awards and honors

 Each week of the regular season, the CIF names league-wide Players of the Week in offensive, defensive, and special teams categories.
 For Week 5, the CIF named quarterback Joshua Floyd as the Offensive Player of the Week and defensive linesman Marquis George as the Defensive Player of the Week.
 For Week 8, the CIF named kick returner Dominique Carson as one of two Special Teams Players of the Week.

 On June 6, the CIF announced the winners of its year-end awards.
-The Dodge City Law were named Franchise of the Year, honored for Game Operations of the Year, saw owner/general manager Ricky Bertz named Executive of the Year, and had kick returner Dominique Carson sharing the Special Teams Players of the Year honors.
+The Dodge City Law were named Franchise of the Year, honored for Game Operations of the Year, saw owner/general manager Ricky Bertz named Executive of the Year, and had kick returner Dominique Carson share the Special Teams Players of the Year honors.